AIM-120 AMRAAM: Saudi Arabia

 During the Yemeni War, Saudi Arabia extensively used F-15 and Typhoon aircraft together with Patriot batteries to intercept and down Yemeni drones and missiles.
 In November 2021, a possible Foreign Military Sales contract was notified to the US Congress regarding the provision to Saudi Arabia for a mix of 280 AIM-120C-7 and C-8 missiles and related support equipment and service that would be used on Saudi F-15 and Typhoon aircraft.
 The deal was required to replenish Saudi missiles stock, running low due to extensive use of AMRAAMs and Patriots against Yemeni missiles and drones.

 Spain

 On 7 August 2018, a Spanish Air Force Eurofighter Typhoon accidentally launched a missile in Estonia.
 There were no human casualties, but a ten-day search operation for the missile was unsuccessful.

 Poland

-In September 2025, an AIM-120 AMRAAM missile fired at Shahed-type drone by a Polish F-16 fighter went stray and struck a residential building destroying the roof in Wyryki-Wola (Włodawa County, Lublin Voivodeship, in eastern Poland), during Russian drone incursion into Poland.
+In September 2025, an AIM-120 AMRAAM missile fired at a Shahed-type drone by a Polish F-16 fighter went astray and struck a residential building destroying the roof in Wyryki-Wola (Włodawa County, Lublin Voivodeship, in eastern Poland), during the Russian drone incursion into Poland.